Abis1704/ETL-Project/README.md

 │── README.md                 # Documentation

 ```
+## Setup Instructions
+### Prerequisites
+    • Python 3.x
+    • Libraries: pandas, requests, BeautifulSoup4, sqlite3
+### Running the Project
+    1.Extract bank data
+    2.Transform the extracted data
+    3.Store the transformed data in CSV format
+    4.Load data into the database
+    5.Run queries on the database
+    6.Check the log file for progress tracking

+## Task Breakdown:
 ### 1. Implementing logging function-
     • Ensure each log entry records timestamps and descriptions of the process.